 Generally, a fund must keep all relevant records for five years after those records were prepared or obtained, or five years after the completion of the transactions or acts to which those records relate, whichever is the later, although this period may be extended in certain circumstances.
-Keep records in writing and in English; however, you can keep them in an electronic form or on microfiche as long as the records are in a form that we can access and understand to ascertain the fund's taxation liability - see Taxation Ruling TR 96/7 Record keeping - section 262-A - general principles and Taxation Ruling TR 2005/9 Record keeping - electronic records.
+Keep records in writing and in English; however, you can keep them in an electronic form or on microfiche as long as the records are in a form that we can access and understand to ascertain the fund's taxation liability - see Taxation Ruling TR 96/7 - Income tax: record keeping - section 262-A - general principles and Taxation Ruling TR 2005/9 - Income tax: record keeping - electronic records.